 ”Girl Meets Boy pulls you in and doesn’t let you go … bold and brilliant”

-“A glorious wide-awake dream of a book … Powerful … By the time I finished the book, my heart was beating and tears stood in my eyes, even as I had the biggest smile written all over my face”
+“A glorious wide-awake dream of a book … My heart was beating and tears stood in my eyes, even as I had the biggest smile written all over my face”

 “Poetic … Smith remembers what the ancients knew: that musical words drum a beat through to understanding”